nolleh/sqlflick.nvim/README.md

-# SQLSnap.nvim
+# sqlsnap.nvim

-A Neovim plugin for SQL query management.
+A Neovim plugin for SQL query. quickly, lightly.
+This project purposed on run query to any DBMS without any verbose preparation.
+quickly, without any hurdle.

 ## Installation